 While you may not be worried today, what if this economy gets worse?
 What if the Ukraine war gets worse?
 What if… What if… What if…

 The more important question is, how are your investments positioned that could be impacted by a crash or even a recession.
 Warren Buffett frequently poses the thoughtful question of, “What if the stock market closed and didn’t reopen for 10 years?”
 Would you be happy with your investments 10 years later?
 What companies would be best suited for that environment?

 Let’s take that concept a step further.
 Do you have 100% of your retirement funds in mutual funds, stocks, or bonds?
 If so, then why?
 Is it because you want to invest in the stock market?
 Or is it because you are not aware that you can invest outside the stock market?
 If it is the latter, then you are in good company.
 More than 80% of the investing public is not aware that they can invest their IRA outside the stock market.
 Less than 10% is actually investing in alternative investments with their self-directed IRA or self-directed 401k.

 Are traditional investments better than alternative investments?
-Not particularly.
-While many people invest 100% of their investable assets in the stock and bond markets, many people also invest 100% of their investable assets outside the stock market.
+Not necessarily.
+It depends on the investment.
+While many people invest 100% of their investable assets in stocks and bonds, many people also invest 100% of their investable assets outside the stock market.
 If you have read my earlier post, The Real Estate Investor’s Guide: Using a Self-Directed IRA to Invest in Real Estate, then you know why someone would do this.
 There is no right or wrong way to invest.
 People have shown that many different assets and strategies can be profitable investments if done correctly.

 What can you do to protect yourself from these risks?